snapshot-labs/snapshot-strategies/src/strategies/ve-ribbon/README.md

 # ve-rbn

-This is the most common strategy, it returns the RBN balance + locked RBN balance in voting escrow of the voters
+This strategy returns the RBN balance + locked RBN balance in voting escrow of the voters

 Here is an example of parameters: